-Students may declare a major by visiting the Major and Minor tool on TritonLink.
-For further instructions, see How to Declare or Change a Major.
-Residency Requirements A minimum of two-thirds of the course work completed for the major must be taken at UC San Diego.
-Students who transfer to UC San Diego in their second or third year may petition to substitute courses taken at other colleges and universities for major requirements.
-Visual Arts 111, Structure of Art, must be taken at UC San Diego by all students, including transfer students, in the art history, media, and studio majors.
+Students may declare a major via the Major and Minor tool on TritonLink.
+A minimum of two-thirds of the course work completed for the major must be taken at UC San Diego.
+Students who transfer to UC San Diego in their second or third year may petition to substitute courses taken at other colleges and universities for major requirements within the Visual Arts department.
 All courses taken to satisfy major requirements must be taken for a letter grade, and only grades of C– or better will be accepted in the visual arts major.

-Major Code: VA26 The major in art history, theory, and criticism is designed both for students who desire a broadly-based education in the humanities and for those who plan to pursue a career in an art-related profession.
-In both cases, the foundation for study is proficiency in the languages of artistic expression.
-Through the study of art history, students learn to treat works of art as manifestations of human belief, thought, and experience in Western and non-Western societies from prehistory to the present day.
-Courses in criticism review the theoretical approaches which are used to understand artistic achievement.
+The major in art history, theory, and criticism is designed both for students who desire a broadly-based education in the humanities and for those who plan to pursue a career in an art-related profession.
 By combining art historical and critical study, the program promotes in the student an awareness of the cultural traditions which have shaped his or her intellectual outlook and provides a framework for informed judgment on the crucial issues of meaning and expression in contemporary society.
-Majors are encouraged to take relevant courses in allied disciplines such as History, Communication, Anthropology, and Literature, and in such area programs as Classics and Italian Studies.
-In addition, students who plan to apply to graduate schools are strongly advised to develop proficiency in one or more foreign languages, as is dictated by their area of specialization.
-The major is comprised of 5 lower division courses and 13 upper division courses, for a total of 18 courses.
-Click here for a printer friendly curriculum sheet and checklist.
+Art History honors available for qualified students.

-Major Code: VA27 With a visual arts foundation, the program is designed for students who want to become creative videomakers, filmmakers, photographers, and computer artists, encouraging the hybridity of media.
+The Media program is designed for students who want to become creative videomakers, filmmakers, photographers, and computer artists, encouraging the hybridity of media.
 The curriculum combines hands-on experience of making art with practical and theoretical criticism, provides historical, social and aesthetic backgrounds for the understanding of modern media, and emphasizes creativity, versatility, and intelligence over technical specializations.
-It should allow students to go on to more specialized graduate programs in the media arts, to seek careers in film, television, computing, or photography, or to develop as independent artists.
-All media majors should see the departmental advisor upon entrance into UCSD.
-The major is comprised of 6 lower division courses and 14 upper division courses for a total of 20 courses.
-Click the following links for a printer friendly curriculum sheet and checklist: For Students Declared Prior to Fall 2015 For Freshmen Declared Fall 2015-Spring 2016 For Transfers Declared Fall 2015-Spring 2016
+Media honors available for qualified students.

-Major Code:VA29 The Interdisciplinary Computing and the Arts major in the Music and Visual Arts Departments draws upon and aims to bring together ideas and paradigms from computer science, art, and cultural theory.
-It takes for granted that the computer has become a metamedium and that artists working with computers are expected to combine different media forms in their works.
-All of this makes the program unique among currently existing computer art or design programs which, on the one hand, usually focus on the use of computers for a particular media (for instance, specializing in computer animation, or computer music, or computer design for print) and, on the other hand, do not enter into a serious dialogue with current research in computer science, only teaching the students “off-the-shelf” software.
+The Interdisciplinary Computing and the Arts major draws upon and aims to bring together ideas and paradigms from computer science, art, and cultural theory.
 The goals of the program are to prepare the next generation of artists who will be functioning in a computer-mediated culture; to give students necessary technical, theoretical and historical backgrounds so they can contribute to the development of new aesthetics for computer media; to prepare students to mediate between the worlds of computer science and technology, the arts, and the culture at large by being equally proficient with computing and cultural concepts; and to give students sufficient understanding of the trajectories of development in computing so they can anticipate and work with the emerging trends, rather than being locked in particular software currently available on the market.
-The major is comprised of 8 lower division courses and 12 upper division courses for a total of 20 courses.
-Click the following links for a printer friendly curriculum sheet and checklist: For Students Declared Prior to Fall 2015 For Freshmen Declared Fall 2015-Spring 2016 For Transfers Declared Fall 2015-Spring 2016